-For compatibility with all Java versions, you may write any annotation inside a /.../ Java comment, as in List</@NonNull/ String>.
-The JSR 308 compiler treats the code exactly as if you had not written the / and /.
+For forward compatibility, you may write any annotation inside a /.../ Java comment, as in List</@NonNull/String>.
+The JSR 308 compiler treats the code exactly as if you had not written the / and /, if you use the compiler flag -XDTA: annotations incomments.
 In other words, the JSR 308 compiler will recognize the annotation, but your code will still compile with pre-JSR-308 compilers.